-Does Your Child Qualify for Services?A student is considered "homeless" if he or she is presently living:
+Does Your Child Qualify for Services?A student is considered "homeless" if they are presently living:

 - In a motel/hotel, camping ground, or similar situation due to lack of alternative, adequate housing

 - In a shelter

 - Sharing housing with relatives or others due to lack of housing

 - At a train or bus station, park, or in a car